johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 To enable WCF for a security group:

-1. Go to **Settings** > **Microsoft Edge** > **Configuration policies** and then select **Create policy**.
-2. Provide a **Name** and **Description**, and then select **Create**.
+1. From the Microsoft 365 admin center, navigateGo to Settings -> Microsoft Edge -> Configuration policies.

+2. If you don’t yet have a configuration policy in the Edge management service assigned to your target security group, create one by following these steps: [Create a configuration policy.](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-management-service#create-a-configuration-policy)

+3. Navigate to your desired configuration policy by clicking on it.

 ![Add name and description for configuration policy.](media/microsoft-edge-web-content-filtering/edge-wcf6-create-cfg-policy.png)

-3. In policy settings, go to **Customization Settings** > **Web content filtering**.
+4. From the configuration policy, navigate to Customization Settings -> Web content filtering.

-4. Under **Web content filtering** there's a list of categories that you can block.
-Under **Blocked categories**, check all the categories that you want to block and then select **Save Changes**.
+5. Under Web content filtering there is a list of categories that you can block.
+Under Blocked categories, check all the categories that you want to  block and then select Save changes.

 ![Pick blocked categories for Web content filtering.](media/microsoft-edge-web-content-filtering/edge-wcf7-filter-blocked-categories.png)

 > [!IMPORTANT]
 > To ensure full safety for students, enabling this policy will block all third-party browsers because they do not have a web content filtering feature.

+Users with configured security settings may still be at risk on other browsers.
+To mitigate this risk, enabling web content filtering through the Edge management service also blocks user access to other browsers.
+When WCF is enabled, a new configuration policy will be created in Intune.
+Any modifications you make to this new policy in Intune or in a configuration policy with identical groups in the Microsoft Edge management service may lead to unexpected behaviors.

-### Manage exceptions via Allowlist and Blocklist
+### Manage exceptions via Allow and Blocklist

-With the necessary categories blocked, you can check the behavior for the top used URLs in your institution and use the Allowlist and Blocklist capabilities to manage any exceptions.
+With the necessary categories blocked, you can check the behavior for the top used URLs in your institution and use the Allow and Blocklist capabilities to manage any exceptions.

 If you want to allow a particular URL that is part of a blocked category, then you can add the URL to the list of Allowed Sites by the following steps.

 1. Under Web content filtering, select **Allowed Sites**.
 2. Type in the URL of the site you want to allow and then select "**+**" to add the site.
-3. Select **Save Changes** after you finish adding sites.
+3. Select **Save Changes**.

 ![Enter URL for allowed sites in Web content filtering.](media/microsoft-edge-web-content-filtering/edge-wcf8-allowed-urls.png)

 > [!TIP]
 > Instead of adding the URLs manually, you can import them in bulk using a .csv or .json file with the **Import** option.
+You could also bulk export the list if you want to re-use it for a different group/policy.

 Similarly, if you want to block a particular URL or list of URLs, you can repeat the previous steps in the **Blocked sites** section.

 ![Enter URL for blocked sites in Web content filtering.](media/microsoft-edge-web-content-filtering/edge-wcf9-blocked-urls.png)

 > [!NOTE]
-> In addition to URLs you can use URL patterns with wildcard characters, which are supported.
-For more information, see [Filter format for URL list-based policies](/DeployEdge/edge-learnmmore-url-list-filter%20format)
+> In addition to specific URLs you can use URL patterns with supported wildcard characters.
+Refer to this [page](/DeployEdge/edge-learnmmore-url-list-filter%20format)

 > [!IMPORTANT]
-> Allowlist takes precedence over Blocklist and Blocked categories.
-You can read more about this here [URLAllowlist](/deployedge/microsoft-edge-policies#urlallowlist).
+> URLs added to the Allowed sites list takes will take precedence over the Blocked sites list and Blocked categories.
+You can read more about this [here](/deployedge/microsoft-edge-policies#urlallowlist).

 ### Enable Diagnostic data (Optional)